Zeuxtronic/Final-Zeouron/README.md

 - Not executing:
-Most of the time, on krnl, you will need to execute it switch (no idea why) If that doesnt work, try deleting the folder "Zeouron" in your executors workspace

-Your executor might not be supported, try switching to our suggested executors.
+Most of the time, on krnl, you will need to execute it switch (no idea why) If that doesnt work, try deleting the folder "Zeouron" in your executors workspace.
+If you arent using our suggested executors try switching to our suggested executors.